textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Theme directory

-<span class="success">**New v4.7.0**</span>.
 The relative path (file path, not URI) to the directory (folder) that holds themes uploaded through the [Themes panel](https://docs.textpattern.com/administration/themes-panel).
 By default this is `themes`, and you only need to change this if you have renamed and/or moved this directory.

 ### File directory path